slatedocs/slate/source/includes/_feature-analyzing.md

 }
 ```

-Each overview is simply a list of variable references; to obtain their multiple output cubes, you `GET datasets/{id}/cube?query=<q>` where `<q>` is a ZCL object in JSON format (which must then be %-encoded for inclusion in the querystring).
+Each multi-table is simply a list of variable references; to obtain their multiple output cubes, you `GET datasets/{id}/cube?query=<q>` where `<q>` is a ZCL object in JSON format (which must then be URI encoded for inclusion in the querystring).
 Use the "each" function to iterate over the overview variables, producing one output cube for each one as "variable x".
 For example, to cross each of the above 3 variables against another variable "449b421":

 ```json
 {